chrisdoc/k8s-workshop/README.md

 ## 2. service.yml

 a.
 Like the `deployment`, the `service` needs a name and a label.
-The name is important here, as it will be used to link it with the ingress controller in the next step.
+The name is important here, as it will be used to link it with the ingress in the next step.

 ```yaml
 metadata: